 You might think that in a city of about 200,000, Salamanca would have a monopoly on the market scene in Hobart.
 Not so!
 With half the population of Tasmania residing here, there is room for more than one outdoor market.
 On Sunday, we discovered Farm Gate Market which featured a variety of locally produced foods.
 Walking around with a fresh fruit smoothie, we ogled the produce and other innovative products.
 We couldn't help but stop at Captain Bligh's for a taste of beer jam.
 Yes, beer flavored jam that you spread onto crackers.
 Only in Tasmania ;-)

-4. House Proud with Flowers, Picket Fences, and Ornate Trim
+4. Proud Houses with Flowers, Picket Fences, and Ornate Trim

-After our lunch at Monsoon, we strolled through the neighborhood admiring the lovely homes complete with ornate trim, rose gardens, and white picket fences.
+After our lunch at Monsoon, we strolled through Hobart's Battery Point neighborhood admiring the lovely homes complete with ornate trim, rose gardens, and white picket fences.
 The residents of Hobart are clearly proud of their homes and for good reason!

 Tasmania first registered in my world when I was a kid in the form of a spitting, spinning, cartoon Tasmanian devil named Taz.
 Just outside of Hobart, you can see Tasmanian devils in real life (minus the spitting and spinning, of course) at Bonorong Wildlife Sanctuary.
 We signed on for a night tour that allowed us to get up close and personal with a Tasmanian devil and other uniquely Australian animals like wombats, and albino possums.
 We even got to feed a mob of resident kangaroos.
 There were also plenty of birds out and about just before the sun set.

-Speaking of sunsets, they are pretty amazing in Tasmania.
+Looking for more ideas of what to see in Hobart?
+Sunsets, are pretty amazing in Tasmania.
 We watched the sun set over Hobart in a million shades of pink and purple from our hotel room balcony.

 Hobart is a waterfront city and taking a walk along the harbour makes for an enjoyable afternoon.
-We enjoyed seeing the fishing boats and other sailing vessels bobbing in the crystal clear water.
+We enjoyed seeing the fishing boats and other sailing vessels bobbing in the crystal clear water off the coast of Tasmania.

 8. Birds You Won't See Anywhere Else